-- Set automation recording return speed and action transition time: for envelope returning to its previous value when using actions to write envelope changes - Whether to Automatically add envelopes when you adjust any parameters when in write mode.
-Note you will not be able to adjust any parameters in write mode without creating envelopes. - For hidden envelopes, whether to display read automation feedback and whether to allow writing automation.
-In read mode this will allow (for example) a volume fader on an envelope to move with changes
+- Set automation recording return speed and action transition time: for envelope returning to its previous value when using actions to write envelope changes - Whether to Automatically add envelopes when you adjust any parameters in write mode.
+You will not be able to adjust any parameters in write mode without creating envelopes. - For hidden envelopes, whether to display read automation feedback and/or allow writing automation.
+In read mode allows (for example) a volume fader on even a hidden envelope to move with changes in volume,.
+Allow writing automation to hidden envelopes can risk making accidental changes to envelopes.

-Automation Automation recording return speed: 100 ms Action transition time: 100 ms Automatically add envelopes when tweak king parameters in auto omation writ e modes Hidden envelopes: 🔽 Display read autom ation feedback Allow wr riting automation Reduce envelope point data when record ding or drawing autom ation When recording automation and stopped: Add additional point before edit position ~ When adding volume/pan envelopes, apply trim to envelope and r eset trin n: Always ~ Automatically remove envelopes when hiding and only containing a single point If both pre-fx and post-fx volume/pan/ width e envelopes armed, targ et: Both n envelopes ~ After recording automation in write mod de, on repeat/seek/stop: Remain n in write mode ~ Reset latch state when looping Unselect all track envelope points on arra ange view click Unselect all take envelope points of on arra nge view click Unselect all take envelope points of n that item click in volume, even though that envelope is hidden.
-Note that allow writing automation to hidden envelopes can risk making accidental changes to envelopes.
+Automation Automation recording return speed: 100 ms Action transition time: 100 ms Automatically add envelopes when tweak cing parameters in automation write modes Hidden envelopes: 🔽 Display read autom ation feedback Allow writing automation Reduce envelope point data when record ding or drawing automation When recording automation and stopped: Add additional point before edit position When recording automation in playback: Record at processing position (what you hear) When adding volume/pan envelopes, apply trim to envelope and reset trim: Always Automatically remove envelopes when his ding and only containing a single point If both pre-fx and post-fx volume/pan/width e envelopes armed, target: Both envelopes ~ After recording automation in write mode, on repeat/seek/stop: Remain in write mode Reset latch state when looping Unselect all track envelope points on arra ange view click Unselect all take envelope points on arra nge view click Unselect all take envelope points on that item click

 - Whether to reduce envelope point data when recording or drawing automation.
-Not enabling this can lead to more points being created than you might like. - When recording automation stops, whether to add an additional point before the edit position, before and after the edit position, or not at all. - When pan/volume envelopes are added, whether trim is reset when the envelope is drawn.
+Not enabling this can lead to more points being created than you might like. - When recording automation in playback whether to record at playback or processing position. - When recording automation stops, whether to add an additional point before the edit position, before and after the edit position, or not at all. - When pan/volume envelopes are added, whether trim is reset when the envelope is drawn.